-Bar systems may be utilized for overdentures, removable partial dentures, and implant prosthesis.
+Bar systems may be utilized by denture wearers who use overdentures, removable partial dentures, and implant prosthesis.
 Bars may be rigid or resilient, permitting free movement of the prosthesis to direct forces away from the retaining abutments to the supportive bone and tissue.
 Bars provide more stability and retention than studs with the additional benefit of abutment splinting.
 Bar systems are generally in one of three types:

 - Direct Retainers, such as the Hader or Dolder bar systems